-In most production webs, the data come from the remote services.
+In most production web applications, data come from remote services.
 So you cannot get the data right away.
-There are a couple of ways to handle async operations in Redux such as “redux-saga”, “redux-promise”, etc. “redux-thunk” is simple and effective for most scenarios.Continue reading “[Redux] Async in Redux: redux-thunk”
+There are a couple of ways to handle async operations in Redux, such as “redux-saga,” “redux-promise,” etc. But the “redux-thunk” is simple and effective for most scenarios.Continue reading “[Redux] Async in Redux: redux-thunk”

 React passes data between components through States and Props.
-Let’s talk about Props first.

 Props are read-only data that are passed from one component to another.
 States represent data that change over time.
 States can only be used in Class components, not in Function components.Continue reading “[React] Props & States”